 Lateral plantar nerve

-The lateral plantar nerve is an important motor nerve in the foot because it innervates all intrinsic muscles in the sole, except for the muscles supplied by the medial plantar nerve (abductor hallucis, flexor digitorum brevis, flexor hallucis brevis, and first lumbrical).
+The lateral plantar nerve is an important motor nerve in the foot as it innervates all the intrinsic muscles in the sole, except for the muscles supplied by the medial plantar nerve (abductor hallucis, flexor digitorum brevis, flexor hallucis brevis, and first lumbrical).

-sensory supply: strip of skin on the lateral side of the anterior two-thirds of the sole and the adjacent plantar surfaces of the lateral one and one-half digits
+sensory supply: strip of skin on the anterolateral anterior two-thirds of the sole and the adjacent plantar surfaces of the lateral one and one-half digits